 YANKEE BOY BASIN – Easy to Moderate.
 Some sections past the Governor Basin intersection have become difficult.

 IMOGENE – Moderate to Difficult.
-Conditions still may be icy in the early mornings and slushy throughout the day in some areas.
 Tall snow banks still exist near the top of the pass towards Telluride.

 OPHIR – Easy to Moderate.

 LAST DOLLAR – Easy to Moderate (only in rainy conditions).
 Note: This trail can become difficult in a heavy rainstorm.

 ALPINE LOOP – Moderate.

 BROWN MOUNTAIN GULCH- Moderate.
 Conditions may still be icy and muddy in the shaded areas with a heavily eroded stretch just below the summit due to water run off.

 PLACER/PICAYUNE – Moderate.
 Expect icy and snow in some areas.